Heavy periods: what is the reason and what to do

-The body of every woman works taking into account individual physiological characteristics.
-For some, critical days pass completely painlessly and do not cause much discomfort, other women complain of recurrent pain and malaise during menstruation.
-This phenomenon in medicine is called menorrhagia - this is one of the symptoms of sexual dysfunction, if left untreated, endometritis, anemia, inflammation of the uterine mucosa and reproductive problems can develop.
-What determines the number of periods and is it possible to influence their allocation?
+Every woman’s body works taking into account individual physiological characteristics.
+For some, menstrual periods are completely painless and do not cause much discomfort, while other women complain of periodic pain and malaise during menstruation.
+This phenomenon in medicine is called menorrhagia - this is one of the symptoms of sexual dysfunction, which, if left untreated, can develop endometritis, anemia, inflammation of the uterine mucosa and reproductive problems.
+What determines the number of periods and is it possible to influence their release?

-Of course, every woman is different and PMS can experience in different ways.
-But still, gynecologists agree on one thing - there is a discharge rate, in their opinion, during menstruation, the amount of blood and mucus should not exceed 150 ml.
-If there is more blood and it is secreted for about 12 days, then menstruation is considered abundant.
+Of course, every woman is individual and PMS may experience differently.
+But still, gynecologists agree on one thing - there is a normal discharge rate; in their opinion, during menstruation the amount of blood and mucus should not exceed 150 ml.
+If there is more blood and it is released for about 12 days, then your periods are considered heavy.

-First of all, do not be afraid of this fact, the reason may be hormonal failure or severe stress, but leaving the situation uncontrolled would also be unreasonable.
-It is necessary to conduct an examination with a specialist and pass tests in order to find out in time the cause of heavy periods and not lead to more serious health and childbirth problems.
+First of all, you should not be afraid of this fact; the cause could be hormonal imbalance or severe stress, but leaving the situation uncontrolled would also be unwise.
+It is necessary to undergo an examination by a specialist and undergo tests in order to find out in time the cause of heavy periods and not lead to more serious problems with health and childbirth.

-The most important feature hypermenstrual syndrome called profuse discharge of blood, clots and exfoliated endometrium (mucus).
+The most important sign hypermenstrual syndrome called copious discharge of blood, clots and exfoliated endometrium (mucus).

 Other symptoms are: